carlesnunez/lighthouse-gh-reporter/README.md

 ## Run command CLI options

-The lh-gh-reporter have TWO ways two get the config variables.
+The lh-gh-reporter has two ways to get the config variables.

 The first one is by **CLI options**: